 July 10 @ 11:00 am - July 12 @ 8:00 pm

-Boreal, a canoe camping trip, departs from Toronto every July.
-We travel north as a group in school buses to a beautiful river in Muskoka.
-Upon arrival, we paddle canoes upstream to a secluded campsite, where we build the weekend around a Saturday night dance party 🕺 like no other.
+Boreal, a canoe camping trip, departs from Toronto as a group in school buses to a beautiful river.
+Upon arrival, we paddle canoes upstream to a secluded campsite, where we build the weekend around a Saturday night like no other.

 Our destination is part of the Canadian Shield, the oldest rock on the face of Earth.
 It is an undeveloped hardwood forest with rocky shores on the river’s edge, waterfalls, and rapids.